Pshy0/pshy_merge/DESIGN_CHOICES.md

 In source files, the string `-- @require <module_name>` tells the merging script that the current scripts needs another one to function properly.
 Required scripts will be automatically added the the output, and ordered automatically, even if you do not mention them explicitely.
 The order of scripts can still be forced from the command-line, and the compilation will purposefully fail if you order the scripts wrong.
-You may specify scripts that wont be forcefully ordered by separating them with `--` like in the folowing:
+You may specify scripts that wont be forcefully ordered by separating them with `--` like in the following:
 ```bash
 ./combine.py pshy_rain.lua -- pshy_emoticons.lua
 ```